uark-photon-team-01/photon/README.md

 Back in Terminal A, you should see received line now!
 Yay.

 **Confirm an end-to-end IP change**

-In the game, change the Network IP to 127.0.0.2, then click Set Network IP -Add a player for the red team.
+In the game, change the Network IP to 127.0.0.2, then click Set Network IP.
+Now Add a player for the red team.

 Terminal A should show: IP change line & a broadcast line now using 127.0.0.2:7500